Duchy of Tskhumi: History

-Duchy of Tskhumi was probably formed as a separated feudal entity during the reign of Leon II on the lands of ancient Apsiles.
+The Duchy of Tskhumi was probably formed as a separate feudal entity during the reign of Leon II on the lands of ancient Apsiles.
 Forming one of the eight duchies of Kingdom of Abkhazia, it comprised territories above Lazica up to Anakopia and Alania.
 Bagrat's castle served as the seat of the Eristavi of Tskhumi.

 In 1033, Bagrat IV's half-brother Demetre organized the plot with the aim of dethrone his brother.
 Although an attempt by some great nobles to exploit Demetre's possible aspirations to the throne in their opposition to Bagrat's rule failed.
-Now threatened by Bagrat, the dowager Queen Alda defected to the Byzantines and surrendered Anakopia to the emperor Romanos III who honored her son Demetre with the rank of magistros.
-According to the words of the chronicler of The Georgian Chronicles: King Bagrat defeated united army of his opponents and then besieged Anakopia, then he went back, leaving Eristav of Abkhazia - Otago Chachasdze and his army to take charge of the fortress.
+Now threatened by Bagrat, the dowager Queen Alda defected to the Byzantines and surrendered Anakopia to the emperor Romanos III, who honored her son Demetre with the rank of magistros.
+According to the words of the chronicler of The Georgian Chronicles: King Bagrat defeated the united army of his opponents and then besieged Anakopia, then he went back, leaving Eristav of Abkhazia - Otago Chachasdze and his army to take charge of the fortress.
 Owing to the active support of the Abkhazian Eristav, Bagrat IV managed to return the fortress of Anakopia to Georgia.